EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 ## Part VI - Denoising

 I denoise the reads using USEARCH with the UNOISE2 algorithm (Edgar, 2016) available at https://www.drive5.com/usearch/ .
 With this program, denoising involves removing sequences with putative sequencing errors, PhiX sequences, putative chimeric sequences, as well as low frequency reads (just singletons and doubletons here).
 This step can take quite a while to run for large files and I like to submit as a job on its own or use linux screen when working interactively so that I can detach the screen.
 I get ESV stats using stats_denoised that links to run_fastastats_parallel_denoised.sh.
 Therein the command stats links to fasta_stats_parallel.plx .
 I get a count of reads retained in ESVs using the read_count_denoised command that links to get_read_counts_denoised.sh .
-I generate an OTU table by mapping the primer-trimmed reads in cat.fasta to the ESVs in cat.denoised using an identity cutoff of 1.0 .
+I generate an ESV/OTU table by mapping the primer-trimmed reads in cat.fasta to the ESVs in cat.denoised using an identity cutoff of 1.0 .

 ```linux
 usearch -unoise2 cat.uniques -fastaout cat.denoised -minampsize 3 > log